ff6347/gestalten-in-code/projects/lyonel_feininger/index.md

 The code focusses on composition, sizes and shapes, as well as overlapping and transparency.
 The size of the canvas is fixed to 780x500.
 It is separated into three areas that are coloured in the average three main colours in the ratio 1:1:4.

 Grey and white shapes in different gradation of transparencies are laying over the main three areas.
 The location of these shapes is fixed to a certain area.
-Within this area the shapes will move every time executing the code due to a random factor in size and location.
+With every execution the program will generate new shapes within this area based on randomness in size and postion.
 The gradation of transparency varies in the range of 10-60 in the HSB colour range.

-The Output is variations of the basic shapes of Lyonel Feiningers “Vogelwolke”.
+The results are variations of the basic shapes of Lyonel Feiningers “Vogelwolke”.

 ![output1](./assets/images/020_output1.png)
 ![output2](./assets/images/021_output2.png)